-1 Returns are calculated after fees have been deducted and assume distributions have been reinvested.
-No allowance is made for tax when calculating these figures.
+1Returns are calculated after fees have been deducted, assuming reinvestment of distributions.
+No allowance is made for tax.
+Past performance is not a reliable indicator of future performance.

-The Fund changed investment manager and investment methodology on 12 July 2010, at which time Alphinity Investment Management commenced managing the Fund and started the transitioning of the portfolios to a structure consistent with Alphinity's investment views.
-The transition was completed 31 August 2010.
+2The Fund changed investment manager and investment methodology on 12 July 2010, at which time Alphinity Investment Management commenced managing the Fund and started the transitioning of the portfolios to a structure consistent with Alphinity's investment views.
+The transition was completed on 31 August 2010.
 The inception date for the returns for the Fund is 1 September 2010.
-For performance relating to previous periods, please contact the Fidante Partners Investor Service team on 13 51 53 during Sydney business hours.
+For performance relating to previous periods, please contact the Fidante Partners Investor Services team on 13 51 53 during Sydney business hours.